-UK monitor: Armed men board ship off Strait of Hormuz
+Report: Armed men board tanker off Strait of Hormuz by Iran

-DUBAI, United Arab Emirates (AP) — Armed men boarded a ship off the coast of Iran near the crucial Strait of Hormuz, a U.K. monitoring organization said Tuesday, without elaborating.
+DUBAI, United Arab Emirates (AP) — Armed men boarded a Hong Kong-flagged oil tanker off the coast of Iran near the crucial Strait of Hormuz amid heightened tensions between Iran and the U.S., a British monitoring organization and a private intelligence firm said Tuesday.

-The incident near Iran’s Ras al-Kuh coast was not immediately acknowledged by either the U.S. Navy’s Bahrain-based 5th Fleet, nor Iranian officials.
-However, it comes after a private maritime intelligence firm warned of suspicious incidents in recent days near the strait, through which a fifth of all oil is traded.
+The incident near Iran’s Ras al-Kuh coast was not immediately acknowledged by either the U.S. Navy’s Bahrain-based 5th Fleet, or Iranian officials.
+However, it comes after the private maritime intelligence firm warned of suspicious incidents in recent days near the strait, through which a fifth of all oil is traded.
+Oil tankers previously have been a target during the tensions.

-It also comes amid months of heightened tensions between Iran and the U.S., which has seen attacks on shipping, as well as oil tankers seized.

 The United Kingdom Maritime Trade Organization said in an alert Tuesday night the vessel “had been boarded by armed men while at anchor” near the strait off the Iranian coast.